 Research Training Support Grant – RTSG

 The ESRC provides money to the DTP to fund student expenses which the student, supervisor and members of the DTP Management Board deem to be in direct support of the student’s research.
-The ESRC provides guidelines as to how the monies can be spent, and offer the following examples:
+Possible uses of funds include (and are not limited to):

 - UK fieldwork expenses

-- survey costs eg printing, stationery, telephone calls
+- survey costs eg printing, stationery, phone cards

 - purchase of small items of equipment eg cameras, recorders, films